 A loving message and a treasure hunt all in one?
 Yes, please!
 A Mom with a Lesson Plan has a great idea for adding a little “I Spy” to your V-Day.
 It’s a great excuse to roam the neighborhood (or a good way to entertain house-bound little cupids).
 Get the scoop here.

-Want to take your homemade valentines to new heights?
+Want to take your homemade Valentine cards to new heights?
 Pink Stripey Socks can help you out, especially if you need a refresher on how to make paper airplanes.
-Don’t forget the festive heart stamp and personal message!
+Don’t forget the festive heart stamp and a personal message!
 Get the scoop here.

-Looking for DIY valentines that have all the fun of a messy art project but without the actual mess?
+Looking for easy DIY valentines that have all the fun of a messy art project, but without the actual mess?
 Modern Parents Messy Kids has the magic formula.
-On the must have list: Q-Tips, shaving cream, and a few creative kids.
+On the must-have list: Q-Tips, shaving cream, and a few creative kids.
 Get the scoop here.

 You can’t help but love this idea from Art Bar Blog.
 With washi tape, alphabet stamps, and lots and lots of upcycled hearts, you can make gift bags for storing cards or holding other V-Day treats.
 Get the scoop here.

 41. Bear-y Cute Valentine

 We can’t get over the cute factor of these Valentine's Day cards for school from Domestic Mommyhood.
 They’re easy as pie to print, cut, and distribute—and they also make excellent lunchbox love notes.
 Get the scoop here.

 Whether you know ‘em as fortune tellers or cootie catchers, we predict that these valentines from Design Mom will be a hit with kids everywhere.
 Print a whole bunch and then make them in minutes!
 Get the scoop (and the free printable) here.